With time and effort, you can train your brain to make better decisions and overcome indecisiveness. Start by applying the...

 How Chronic Stress Rewires the Decision Hierarchy

 The behavioral signature is what I identify as strategic range compression.
 Tactical responsiveness remains high — often improves under moderate stress, because the amygdala-striatum axis is efficient at executing established patterns.
 What contracts is the temporal range of strategic thinking: from quarters and years to weeks, from weeks to days, from days to the immediate situation.
 Decisions that would ordinarily be evaluated against five-year implications are evaluated against next quarter's metrics.
 Long-horizon thinking requires prefrontal inhibition of the striatum's short-range bias; under chronic stress, that inhibitory control is attenuated.
-The executive acts shorter than they think, and often cannot understand why.
+The executive acts shorter than they think, and often cannot understand why their goals have contracted alongside their strategy.

 The executive education industry has produced an enormous quantity of strategic frameworks, decision-making heuristics, and analytical tools for improving strategic thinking.
 Most of them address the output level of strategic cognition — they provide better templates for the analysis that the prefrontal-parietal network is supposed to perform.
 None of them address the network's capacity to perform the analysis.
 A better decision matrix does not restore the dorsolateral prefrontal cortex's working memory bandwidth.
 A structured strategic planning process does not recalibrate the hypothalamic-pituitary-adrenal axis.
 A mindfulness protocol that takes 20 minutes during a 14-hour workday does not create the sustained DMN access that integrative strategic insight requires.